cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 4. The patient explores and works with the imagery until the parent figures are accurately attuned to his affect state and alleviate it.

 ### Common Challenges During the IPF Treatment Process

-**Common Challenges During the IPF Treatment Process**

-The IPF (Intensive Psychotherapy of Attachment) treatment process may present therapists with several challenges.
+The IPF treatment process may present therapists with several challenges.
 These challenges can be categorized into three groups:

 1. **Difficulties that patients have with aspects of the protocol**:
    - **Being empathic**: Patients might experience discomfort or resistance during the first sessions due to painful childhood memories.
 Empathic responses from therapists help patients feel understood and safe, allowing them to engage with the method despite initial discomfort.